 To: dxPrice subscribers

-New logic will be rolled out on February 6, 2023.
-No actions required by clients.
+New logic will be rolled out on December 10, 2023.
+No actions are required from the clients.

 Please refer to dxFeed Help Desk if you have any questions or concerns.